 Theatre and Dance Audition Information

 Auditions for theatre productions and dance concerts are open to all students.
-First-year students regularly are cast in shows and in dance concert pieces!
-Exact dates/times for Fall Auditions will be available in the Fall.
-Stay tuned!
+First-year students are regularly cast in shows and dance concert pieces.
+Auditions are generally held in the first or second week of classes- stay tuned!